Jackeywawa/TBC-Mat-Calculator/README.md

 If you do not have/do not know how to use Visual Studio, you can copy paste the code from main.cpp into this online C++ compiler. https://www.onlinegdb.com/online_c++_compiler

-CURRENTLY ONLY HAVE FEL IRON BOMBS AND ARCANE BOMBS CODED
+https://onlinegdb.com/H8WldqBJG - should have code ready to go CURRENTLY ONLY HAVE FEL IRON BOMBS AND ARCANE BOMBS CODED